What Is The Best Time Frame For Candlesticks?

 We tested candlesticks on many assets like oil, gold, silver, Swiss Franc, Yen, bonds, etc. but candlesticks work best, by far, in the stock market.

-Perhaps quite ironic, candlesticks don’t seem to work very well on Japanese stocks (ironic because the candlestick charting originated from Japan).
-The US stock market seems to be the best market to use candlestick patterns.
+Perhaps quite ironically, candlesticks don’t seem to work very well on Japanese stocks (ironic because candlestick charting originated in Japan).
+The US stock market seems to be the best market for using candlestick patterns.

 Conclusion: What is the best time frame for candlesticks?